Timothy-P/Portfolio/README.md

 # Latest changes:

--Made "Previous works" page

--Worked on the CSS to change the font to something more formal

--Changes to the "About Me" page to improve what is said

--Removed button from home page.
+-Created and finished sections of the page

+-Working on the Interests page

+-Contact Info page finished (mostly)